chanzuckerberg/czid-web/DEV_GUIDELINES.md

-# IDseq Frontend Development Guidelines (Perpetual WIP)
+# IDseq Frontend Development Guidelines (Perpetual WIP) - updated Feb 2023

-The goal of this document is to present a set of guidelines, conventions and best practices to develop frontend code for IDseq.
+The goal of this document is to present a set of guidelines, conventions and best practices to develop frontend code for CZID.
 It is an ongoing effort as opposed to a thorough document.
 These guidelines should be enforced for any new PRs.

 ---